RameshPeliveela/BatBallStumps/README.md

-It is a simple game of Bat Ball and Stunps.
+It is a simple game of Bat Ball and Stumps.

 The Game is between User and Machine.